Bishopville, aubrite

 bishopville

-Sadly, aubrites grossly resemble many Earth rocks and are typically fairly low in iron, so it’s probably not worth looking for more pieces of the fall today.
-But, much of the meteorite is preserved in institutions, and at least a few kilograms were preserved for future study.
+Sadly, aubrites grossly resemble many Earth rocks and usually don’t contain much iron, so it’s probably not worth looking for more pieces of the fall today, either visually or with a metal detector.
+But, much of the meteorite was preserved in institutions, and at least a few kilograms are still available for future study.

 52312LCOFrontjpg52312LCO2jpg